espressomd/espresso/doc/sphinx/part.rst

     system.part[2:4].exclusions = [[0, 1], [0, 1]]

 The above code snippet would lead the the same exclusions as the one before.
-The same accounts for setting bonds by interchanging the integer entries of the exclusion list with the tuple ``(bond, partners)``.
+The same accounts for the ``bonds`` property by interchanging the integer entries of the exclusion list with the tuple ``(bond, partners)``.